Simply BhutanSimply Bhutan

 10 September 2025·Karma Choden·4 min read·← Back to Journal

 Bhutan received over 149,000 tourists in 2024.
-A survey conducted by the Tourism Council of Bhutan previously found that most were very satisfied with their trip to Bhutan and the services of the tourism industry.
-Over 96% indicated that they would recommend Bhutan as a holiday destination, and over 60% indicated their intention to revisit Bhutan.
-This is testament to Bhutan's approach to tourism over the last three decades and what Bhutan has to offer.
+A survey conducted by the Tourism Council of Bhutan found that most were very satisfied with their trip and with the services of the tourism industry.
+Over 96% indicated they would recommend Bhutan as a destination, and over 60% indicated their intention to revisit.
+These figures reflect both what Bhutan has to offer and its thoughtful approach to tourism over the last three decades.

-Sightseeing — Given Bhutan's pristine environment, rich culture and beautiful villages, many tourists visit Bhutan to soak in the beauty and get to know the country up close.
-Sightseeing is the easiest way to get a good idea and feel of the country and the Bhutanese.
-One can combine this with some trekking and hiking, attending festivals and visiting monasteries.
+Sightseeing.
+Bhutan's pristine environment, rich culture, and beautiful villages draw many visitors simply to take in the country up close.
+Sightseeing is the most accessible way to get a feel for Bhutan, and combines naturally with trekking and hiking, attending festivals, and visiting monasteries.

-Hiking & Trekking — Bhutan is a trekker's paradise with over 18 trekking routes suitable for all levels of expertise and physical fitness.
-Bhutan also boasts one of the world's most rigorous treks — the Snowman's Trek.
-One can start off with the most popular and easier Bumdra Trek and the Druk Path Trek, both in Western Bhutan.
-Plan your trekking holidays in Spring and Autumn, which are the best months for these activities.
-Most recently, Bhutan has opened up the Trans Bhutan Trail — a 403 km route spanning from Haa in the West to Trashigang in the East.
-It is considered one of the world's greatest walks and one of the best hiking routes in Asia.
+Hiking and trekking.
+Bhutan is a trekker's paradise with over 18 trekking routes suitable for all levels of expertise and physical fitness, including one of the world's most rigorous — the Snowman's Trek.
+A good starting point for most visitors is the Bumdra Trek or the Druk Path Trek, both in Western Bhutan.
+Spring and autumn are the best months for these activities.
+Most recently, Bhutan has opened the Trans Bhutan Trail — a 403 km route spanning from Haa in the west to Trashigang in the east, considered one of the greatest walks in Asia.

-Visiting ancient monasteries and monuments — Bhutan, the only Mahayana Buddhist Kingdom, is home to many important Buddhist monasteries, temples and monuments.
-One could include visits to some of the popular Dzongs and monasteries.
-However, visits to the Chimi Lhakhang (the temple of fertility) and the hike up to the iconic Tiger's Nest (Taktsang) monastery are a must.
+Monasteries and monuments.
+Bhutan, the only Mahayana Buddhist Kingdom, is home to many important temples, monasteries, and monuments.
+Most itineraries include visits to several dzongs and lhakhangs, but the Chimi Lhakhang — the temple of fertility — and the hike up to Taktsang are rarely missed.

-National parks — Bhutan, with over 70% of the land under forest cover and more than 26% under protected areas including four national parks, is one of the world's ten most important biodiversity hotspots.
-Bhutan has a rich ecosystem of over 165 mammals, 612 species of birds and more than 5,000 species of plants, including 600 species of orchids and 50 species of rhododendrons.
-It is a paradise for nature lovers from all over the world.
+National parks and wildlife.
+With 72% of the land under forest cover and more than 26% under protected areas including four national parks, Bhutan is one of the world's ten most important biodiversity hotspots.
+Its ecosystem supports over 165 species of mammals, 612 species of birds, and more than 5,000 species of plants, including 600 varieties of orchid and 50 of rhododendron — a paradise for nature lovers.

 Newsletter